-The stock accounts are revised if the sources are revised significantly, so as to ensure the consistency with published forest statistics etc.
+Normally the accounts are revised 1 year back with each publication of one new year as this allows using the final version of all data sources.
+The stock accounts may also be revised if the sources are revised significantly, so as to ensure the consistency with published forest statistics etc.